altaga/Receptionist-Drone-with-CV/README.md

 ## Comments:

-Faces are part of inherent identities of people, and identifying individuals through their faces is human nature.
+Faces are part of the inherent identity of people, and identifying individuals through their face has been a great inspiration to developers throughout the years.
 Face recognition capability is undoubtedly a key for drones to identify specific individuals or people in general.

+We have several use cases that we might explore in the future with this technology:

-The search of missing elderlies or children in the neighborhood, identify dangeorus criminals, etc...
+The search of missing elders or children in the neighborhood, identifying dangeorus criminals, etc...

-Face recognition on drones would be a vital nowadays to help us to disrupt the UAV (unmanned aerial vehicle) technology.
+Face recognition on drones will be a vital part moving forward, in order to disrupt the UAV (unmanned aerial vehicle) technologies.

 ## References: